cybertraining-dsc/sp21-599-356/project/index.md

 ## 3. Datasets

-As described above, weather datasets like temperature and precipitation, price datasets of other energy resources like crude oil and coal, and economic indicators like exchange rate are used in this project for forecasting NG demand.
+As described, weather datasets like temperature and precipitation, price datasets of other energy resources like crude oil and coal, and economic indicators like exchange rate are used in this project for forecasting NG demand.

 There is an NG supply dataset [^10] from a public data portal in South Korea.
 It includes four years from 2016 to 2019 of regional monthly NG supply in the nine different cities of South Korea.
 In addition, climate data such as temperature and precipitation [^11] for the same period can be obtained from the Korea Meteorological Administration.
 Similarly, data on the price of four types of crude oil [^12] and various types of coal price datasets per month [^13] are also available through corresponding agencies.
 Finally, the Won-Dollar exchange rate dataset [^14] with the same period is used.